-The 2010 workshop was part of the eighth national assessment organized by the National Predictive Services Group (NSPG), the Climate Assessment for the Southwest (CLIMAS) at the University of Arizona, the Program for Climate, Ecosystem and Fire Applications (CEFA) at the Desert Research Institute and the California Applications Program (CAP) at the Scripps Institution of Oceanography.
-Other participating agencies are listed.
+The 2011 workshop was part of the ninth national assessment organized by the National Predictive Services Subcommittee (NSPS), the Climate Assessment for the Southwest (CLIMAS) at the University of Arizona, the Program Climate, Ecosystem and Fire for Applications (CEFA) at the Desert Research Institute and the California Applications Program (CAP) at the Scripps Institution of Oceanography.
+Other participating agencies are as listed.